jobinlawrance/zeroshare/docs/Self Hosting/otel-dev.md

 In our previous steps, we have a Jaeger service that we can use to monitor the application traces.

+!!! note
-> This is an in-memory setup, ideal for quick debuggin in dev environments.
+    This is an in-memory setup, ideal for quick debugging in dev environments.